focusthitipan/consult7/README.md

 - Task requires specialized model capabilities
 - Need to analyze large codebases in a single query
 - Want to compare results from different models
+- Want to use free OAuth-based providers (Gemini CLI, Qwen Code)

 > "For Claude Code users, Consult7 is a game changer."